bibliocoll/JournalTouch/README.md

 The default checkout main file is *checkout.php*.
 The click actions are configured in *js/local/conduit.js*.

-The text for E-Mail notifications is configured in *config/config.ini*.
+The text for E-Mail notifications is configured in *config.php*.

 Please note: the current mixing of GET/POST and jQuery bits is chaotic.
 Beware of bugs.
 Please rewrite.